-Use sliders effectively
+Use sliders sensibly

 Sliders present several topics in one position

 If you have several topics that should all be presented in one position on websites, a slider is the ideal solution.
 The individual topics can be presented clearly and attractively on the individual slides of the slider.
+A slider is therefore predestined for the "Above The Fold" area of the homepage.

 Which version you choose depends on the content to be displayed.
 I will make suggestions in the project and explain the options in detail.